Myelin Sheath | Promote Repair For Longevity

 In fact, the strength of our myelin sheaths even plays a role in intelligence and cognitive performance!
 If you want a way to improve your mental health and productivity, myelin sheaths are critical.

-Whether we want to reduce our risk of nerve disorders or boost mental performance and health, herbs can help.
-Neuro Regen offers ingredients to optimize nerve health.ย
+Whether we want to reduce our risk of nerve disorders or boost cognition and health, herbs can help.

 Herbs can provide a powerful boost along with healthy lifestyle changes.
 Neuro Regen includes ingredients to help enhance remyelination.
 Some of the nerve strengthening ingredients include: